• Home

 Operating Committees

 Any member of SDPA may become a member of operating committees.
 Chairs of operating committees present to the Board names of SDPA members interested in becoming members of those committees.
 The Board certifies (determines that the individuals meet membership qualifications to serve) those individuals as committee members.
-Board policy is to consider relevant experience however no formal specialty certification is required.

 Task Forces